Below is a list of rules that must be observed by all shooters while on the range.

 22. STEEL CORE AND STEEL JACKETED AMMUNITION IS NOT ALLOWED ON THE RANGE.

 23. Membership sales are final with no refunds.
 Nor will memberships be pro-rated or partial refunds issued.
 Memberships cannot be transferred to other individuals.

 24. With the annual membership, guest passes may be used for friends & family.
 This is not designed for students.
 Instructors bringing students will either pay $25 for the student or the student will have to sign up for their own membership.

 1. All rifle ammunition must be inspected by the Range Master before use.
-You may bring your own ammo but absolutely no steel core or steel jacketed ammo may be used on the range.
+You may bring your own ammunition, but absolutely no steel core or steel jacketed ammunition may be used on the range.
 The use of steel core or steel jacketed ammunition will be grounds for permanent banning from the range.

 2. Anyone caught using armor-piercing, incendiary or tracer type ammunition will be permanently banned from the facility.

 3. Any shooter found using ammunition that has not been inspected by the Range Master may be permanently or temporarily banned from using rifle calibers at Sharpshooters.
 This is at management discretion.

 4. 30-06 will be considered the maximum rifle cartridge allowed.
 Any ammunition between 6MM and 30-06 may not exceed 3000fps in velocity. .17, .22 and 5.56MM rounds will not exceed 3,300fps.
 This means no 22-250, 220 Swift and other similar hyper velocity 22 caliber cartridges.